zenorocha/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-low-code-applications/creating-an-application-with-app-builder.md

 Administrators can now access the _Time Off Manager_ application in the Product Menu to begin monitoring time off requests from site users.

-### Undeploying an Application
+## Undeploying an Application

 You can undeploy and redeploy App Builder applications at any time (e.g., if a new set of time off management applications are created).
+If you undeploy an application, any entries already submitted are preserved, but no new entries can be added.
 To undeploy,

 1. Open the custom object (Control Panel &rarr; App Builder &rarr; Custom Objects).